-- (a) Where there is missing data/queries or the event is not yet confirmed as resolved, the RA will manage the event/chase the data until the form is complete. - (b) RA will update the database with all new information received. - (c) When the SAE form is complete the RA will file the SAE form in the site file.
+(a) Where there is missing data/queries or the event is not yet confirmed as resolved, the RA will manage the event/chase the data until the form is complete. (b) DA will under the data because with all new information received.

+(b) RA will update the database with all new information received.

+(c) When the SAE form is complete the RA will file the SAE form in the site file.